Jollywatt/GeometricAlgebra.jl/docs/src/theory/rotors.md

 # Rotors

 Rotors are multivectors which describe proper rotations.
-The rotors formalism provides an extremely uniform, elegant and efficient description of rotations.
+The rotor formalism provides an extremely uniform, elegant and efficient description of rotations.
 For motivation, it is helpful to consider rotations in simpler algebras.

 In the complex plane, a complex number ``z ∈ ℂ`` is rotated about the origin with the mapping ``z ↦ e^{iθ}z``.